micro/micro/docs/architecture/README.md

 the protos defined for each core service within Micro, enabling multi-language access.
 We do not assume services to be built multi-language but consumption of Micro and services may extend outward.

-## Library
+## Framework

-The Go service library is a core piece which comes from the original go-micro framework started in 2015.
+The Go service framework is a core piece which comes from the original go-micro framework started in 2015.
 This framework offered core distributed systems primitives as Go interfaces and made them pluggable.
-With its complexity and overlap with Micro we decided the best thing was to merge the two and create a Service Library within Micro to define the defacto standard for building
+With its complexity and overlap with Micro we decided the best thing was to merge the two and create a Service Framework within Micro to define the defacto standard for building
 Micro Services in Go.
-The service library provides pluggable abstractions with pre-initialised defaults.
-The developer will import and use any of these libraries without any initialisation, they in turn speak to the micro server or basically the core services via gRPC.
+The framework provides pluggable abstractions with pre-initialised defaults.
+The developer will import and use any of the packageswithin the framework without any initialisation, they in turn speak to the micro server or basically the core services via gRPC.

 For the developer, this is their main point of interaction when writing code.
 We employ a build, run, manage philosophy where build actually starts with putting something in the hands of the developer.
-Import the service library, start writing code, import various packages as needed when you have to get config, check auth, store key-value data.
+Import the framework, start writing code, import various packages as needed when you have to get config, check auth, store key-value data.
 Then run your service using Micro itself.
 The server abstracts away the infra, the service is built to run on Micro and everything else is taken care of.